echo-chen0622/Echo-IoT-Java8/docker/README.md

 `

 After a while when all services will be successfully started you can open `http://{your-host-ip}` in you browser (for ex. `http://localhost`).
-You should see ThingsBoard login page.
+You should see Echoiot login page.

 Use the following default credentials:

-- **System Administrator**: sysadmin@thingsboard.org / sysadmin
+- **System Administrator**: sysadmin@echoiot.org / sysadmin

 If you installed DataBase with demo data (using `--loadDemo` flag) you can also use the following credentials:

-- **Tenant Administrator**: tenant@thingsboard.org / tenant
+- **Tenant Administrator**: tenant@echoiot.org / tenant
-- **Customer User**: customer@thingsboard.org / customer
+- **Customer User**: customer@echoiot.org / customer

 In case of any issues you can examine service logs for errors.
-For example to see ThingsBoard node logs execute the following command:
+For example to see Echoiot node logs execute the following command:

 `
 $ docker-compose logs -f tb-core1 tb-core2 tb-rule-engine1 tb-rule-engine2 tb-mqtt-transport1 tb-mqtt-transport2